dhanur350/learningReact/reactprj/README.md

 # Containers
 - Containers contain bigger components having multiple components at the same time, we can think like containers are like the bigger section of the page.

+# Figma shape
+- Sometimes we don't get that shape which figma shows to us, so we need to shape and size it manually.

 ## Some majorly using websites for designing and animation

 - [Angry Tools](https://angrytools.com/)